-The (S)WEMWBS scales have been designed to be self-completed.
+The WEMWBS scales have been designed to be self-completed.
 Both digital and paper versions work well.
-If there is a need to help participants complete the scale by reading out items or filling in the questionniare for them there is a risk that participants will respond more positively than if they were completing the questionniare on their own.
+If there is a need to help participants complete the scale by reading out items or filling in the questionnaire for them there is a risk that participants will respond more positively than if they were completing the questionnaire on their own.
 This could introduce bias into the study.

-WEMWBS is very simple to score.
+The 14-item scale WEMWBS is very simple to score.
 The total score is obtained by summing the score for each of the 14 items.
 The scoring range for each item is from 1 – 5 and the total score is from 14-70.
 For more help with scoring WEMWBS please refer to the user guides below.

-(S)WEMWBS scores approximate to a normal distribution, permitting parametric analysis.
+The 7-item scale WEMWBS scores approximate to a normal distribution, permitting parametric analysis.
 So the most statistically efficient approach to analysing data is to calculate means and standard deviations and compare results using Students T-test.
-UK.
-Population norms have been published and can be used as comparators for your scores (WEMWBS and SWEMBS population norms Health Survey for England 2011).
+The UK Population norms have been published and can be used as comparators for your scores (WEMWBS and SWEMBS population norms Health Survey for England 2011).

 Some investigators prefer to analyse their data using categorical approaches.
 Scores can be divided into high. average and low mental wellbeing using cut points.
-Several different cut points have been used.
+Several different cut-points have been used.
 One statistical approach is to put the cut points at plus or minus one standard deviation.
-This approach puts approximately 15% in of the participants into high and 15% into low categories.
+This approach puts approximately 15% of the participants into high and 15% into low categories.
 In UK population samples, the top 15% of scores range from 60-70 and the bottom 15% 14-42.

 If you have used a parametric approach to analysis (students t-test), you need to compare your scores with population norms.
-Ideally results should be adjusted for differences in age and sex distribution.
+Ideally, results should be adjusted for differences in age and sex distribution.

 If you are using a categorical approach, it is possible to find a point between low and average mental wellbeing which corresponds to the cut points on validated scales of mental illness such as the CES-D measure of depression (Donatella Bianca report).
-In the latter study a score of 40 and below corresponded to probable depression and a score of 44 and below to possible depression.
-NHS direct have used this cut point of 40 and below as the cut point for low mental wellbeing in their self assessment scale.
+In the latter study, a score of 40 and below corresponded to probable depression and a score of 44 and below to possible depression.
+NHS direct have used this cut point of 40 and below as the cut point for low mental wellbeing in their self-assessment scale.